ghkdqhrbals/portfolios/docs/Go언어/2022-09-18-thread-goroutine.md

 ---
 layout: default
-title: (English) What is Goroutine and its behavior
+title: (EN) What is Goroutine and its behavior
 parent: Go
 nav_order: 4
 ---